Communications and information systems of the British Armed Forces: Wireless Telegraph

 At the time, both the Germans and the British were devising a new technique and use for simple spark transmitters as part of the development of earth induction telegraphy.
 These transmitters, which were produced by the Marconi Company, were an issue because they created interference for any grounded receiving set nearby.
 Although this system proved invaluable to the Allies when used to connect advanced sections at the front and for infantry communications, this form of ground transmission was eventually withdrawn due to the significant source of security leakage created by the interference it emitted.

 This disadvantage led to the development of a unique form of communication telegraphy in the British Army known as the 'Fullerphone.'
 The idea was to substitute the alternating line current with a minimal direct current, which would be broken up in the receiving instrument itself at an audio frequency.
 The Morse key acted as a switch to permit the direct current to pass down the line in accordance with the dots and dashes, while the vibrator, now located within the receiver, acted on the received current to interrupt it at an audio rate that could then be heard in the receiving headphones.
 The direct current in the line caused extremely little induction, reducing the danger of overhearing.
 The Fullerphone proved very successful and was being manufactured in large numbers by 1916.
 It even remained in use in the Second World War as a main line communications device.

 After the trials with the Marconi Company's commercial spark transmitters, the British military undertook efforts to address deficiencies in the operation and utilization of wireless equipment, especially as newer sets became available for deployment with forward troops.
 These strategic efforts were driven by the necessity to catch up with advancements in German technology, which were pushing the boundaries of wartime communication capabilities.
 Among the available wireless sets were the British Field set, the Wilson set, and the loop set, all of which were equipped with spark transmitters.

 While the British Field and Wilson sets were substantial installations and primarily utilized at headquarters and corps locations, the loop set stood out as a portable option suitable for unskilled operators.
 Its design emphasized portability and inconspicuousness, making it a valuable tool in battlefield communication systems.
-The initial deployment of the loop set took place during the Battle of Loos in September of 1915, where its limited communication range of 2 kilometres posed no significant disadvantage.
+The initial deployment of the loop set took place during the Battle of Loos in September 1915, where its limited communication range of 2 kilometres posed no significant disadvantage.
 Meanwhile, the larger spark sets, operating on distinct wavelengths such as 350, 450, and 550 metres, were allocated separately to each corps within the Army.
 This allocation strategy helped minimize interference between different communication channels, ensuring more reliable and efficient wireless transmissions across the battlefield.